copsTvFan/cops-episode-guide/guide.md

 "Do Not Pass Go"

+- (Glendale, AZ -- 7:31 PM Suspicious Vehicle) Neighborhood Response Squad.
-- A chatty motorist becomes agitated when officers start asking questions.
+  Officer Jeff Pittman, Officer Mark Lindsey.
+A chatty motorist becomes agitated when officers start asking questions.
+TODO: Add other officers.
-- Police are shocked when a fleeing driver calls his wife in the middle of a pursuit.
+- TODO.
+Police are shocked when a fleeing driver calls his wife in the middle of a pursuit.
-- Deputies catch a man lying and give him a test to prove his innocence.
+- TODO.
+Deputies catch a man lying and give him a test to prove his innocence.

 ### S30E06